 Designing for diverse cognitive needs.

 Kilmiston is a respite home for persons with a disability in Frankston South.
-It was designed specifically with user in mind, following a unique design process through site analysis and unconventional methods to assist in the development of accommodation, suited to diverse neurological needs.
+It was explicitly designed with the user in mind, following a unique design process through site analysis and unconventional methods to assist in developing accommodation suited to diverse neurological needs.
 As a caregiver, I was aware of the users of this space.
-Persons with intellectual disability and majority non-verbal, therefore, the space took into consideration sensory elements to offer calamity and ease.
-The use of natural materials has been incorporated within the spaces and a neutral colour pallet offering harmony.
-Additionally, the spatial layout and composition was designed with the user, focusing more on needs and desires rather than conventional and traditional uses of space.
+Persons with intellectual disability and majority non-verbal, therefore, consider sensory elements to offer calamity and ease.
+The use of natural materials has been incorporated within the spaces, and a neutral colour pallet offering harmony.
+Additionally, the spatial layout and composition were designed with the user, focusing more on needs and desires rather than conventional uses of space.